Ceici92/CeciliasBlog/content/posts/Lecture2.md

 # HCI Researcher : Meredith Ringel Morris

-I chose to talk about the researcher Meredith Ringel Morris, because I fonud her fields of work interesting : Interaction accessibility and Mixed Reality.
+I chose to talk about the researcher Meredith Ringel Morris, because I found her fields of work interesting : Interaction accessibility and Mixed Reality.

-She founded the lab's Ability Research Group, that conduct research avout the tech-challenges to create more inclusive tehcnologies.
+She founded the lab's Ability Research Group, that conduct research about the tech-challenges to create more inclusive technologies.
 She is known as the founder of collaborative eb search, with her system SearchTogether.
 Furthermore, she is known for her contributions to surface computing and gesture design, her papers introduced cooperative gestures and identity-aware widgets.
 More recently, she became a leader in accessibility, particularly in the field of social media, and accessible communication technologies.